grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.snmp.md

 `walk_params`| `string` | Config to use for this target. | `""` | no

 ### walk_param block

+The `walk_param` block defines an individual SNMP connection profile that can be used to override default SNMP settings.
+The `walk_param` block may be specified multiple times to define multiple SNMP connection profiles.

 Name | Type | Description | Default | Required
 ---- | ---- | ----------- | ------- | --------
 `name` | `string` | Name of the module to override. | | no